 Probo is both a SaaS app, available at app.probo.ci, as well as an open source software project, available at https://github.com/ProboCI.
 The Probo docs site is hosted on GitHub at https://github.com/ProboCI/probo-docs/ and pull requests are welcome!

 The first step to using Probo is logging in to the Probo app, where you can sync your repositories, view your builds, and access build information like the console output.

-Go to the Probo app and log in with your GitHub or Bitbucket account.
+Go to the Probo app and log in with your GitHub, Bitbucket, or GitLab account.
 On the authorization page, grant Probo permission to access your repos.
 Back in the Probo app, enter your user information and click Submit.